markgyoni/geopol/docs/Getting_Started/Joining.md

 ## Curseforge

 The easiest way to install our modpacks is through Curseforge.
 You can find the CF downloads in the [Discord](https://discord.geopolmc.org).
 After installing CF and selecting Minecraft, click on the "**Create Custom Profile**" text next to the search bar.
 After this, there is a clickable import text at the top.
 From here, you can import the downloaded files and start playing, once it finishes downloading.
+(This requires you to login to Cursefore with your Microsoft account.)

 Beware: We create multiple versions of our modpacks so only look out for the CF versions.

 ## GDLauncher

 Beware: We create multiple versions of our modpacks so only look out for the GD versions.